kstenerud/concise-encoding/ce-structure.md

 ### Primitive Array Types

-A primitive array encodes an array of primitive values of a fixed type and size.
+A primitive array encodes a sequence of primitive values of a fixed type and size.
 In a CBE document, the array elements will all be adjacent to each other, allowing large amounts of data to be efficiently copied between the stream and your internal structures.

 The following element types are supported in primitive arrays.
 For other types, use a [list](#list).